Courses in Creativity and Writing

 Join us for a seminar exploring the realms of the irreal—fantasy, sci-fi, magical realism, surrealism, fable, fairytale—anything that departs from our stranglehold on a “true” reality.
 We’ll look at the ways that the “imaginary” can perhaps get closer to an emotional or ideological truth—and we’ll play at wading deeper into the waves of the imagination.
 This class will particularly focus on two of the most important, and most difficult, craft elements of speculative fiction—building a world and peopling it with rich characters (whether they’re actually people, or aliens, or talking balloons).
 World building is a tricky art, especially when you’re crafting one from scratch.
 How do you get in the important details without miring the narrative (or your reader) in the minutia?
 And in the face of fascinating fantastical worlds, how do you create vital characters who matter, both to the reader and within the context of their world?
 We’ll explore this and more in this one-day foray into the speculative sphere.

-intro fiction + memoir Workshop: lighthouse writers
+intro fiction + memoir Workshop: lighthouse writerS Workshop

 In addition to lots of alone time, writers need a supportive, interactive group to learn a bit more about the crafting of books and to test run those pages tapped out under the midnight moon.
 This class for beginning fiction and memoir writers will be a combination of group discussion, lecture, and workshop.
 All participants will have the opportunity to share chapters for constructive critique and feedback.
 Discussions and lectures will be tailored to meet the needs of the group but will likely include effective character development, establishing and maintaining tension, character and plot arc, how to hook a reader into the story, and how to make scenes work together.

-Form beyond freytag—experimenting with narrative structure: lighthouse writers
+Form beyond freytag—experimenting with narrative structure: lighthouse writers Workshop

 Many writers and critics have noted the way that our standard form of storytelling, Freytag’s pyramid—rising action, climax, falling action—is closely linked to patriarchal forms of narrative and power.
 While there is nothing particularly wrong with this structure, it isextremely limiting to remain confined to a single form—especially when large swaths of the population experience narrative in a vast variety of different ways!
 In this generative workshop, we’ll move beyond Freytag to explore other models and modes of storytelling.
 We’ll look at writers experimenting with form, try out some of their techniques, and play with inventing a few of our own!

-Writing sex—crafting the erotic encounter: Lighthouse writers
+Writing sex—crafting the erotic encounter: Lighthouse writers workshop

 Like action and dialogue, writing sex scenes can be extremely intimidating.
 And rightly so—it’s tricky to do and especially to do well.
 Add to the intricacies of craft, all of our cultural taboos, repressions and baggage around sexuality and sex, and many authors take the easy road and avoid the subject altogether.
 In this workshop we’ll focus on the craft of erotic encounters.
 We will look at examples of sex writing in fiction and nonfiction and we’ll practice the mechanics and techniques of including sexual and intimate scenes (explicit or not) in our narratives, determining who, when, how, and how much.
 Just as in life, sex in literature is always more than just sex.
 We’ll deconstruct how sex scenes can enhance our understanding of characters and the power dynamics between them, and look at ways to deepen character development through exploring their sexuality.
 We’ll also spend some time considering our roles and responsibilities as culture-creators and how we want to handle our portrayals of sex and sexualities.

-Advanced short story workshop: lighthouse writers
+Advanced short story workshop: lighthouse writers Workshop

 A weekly workshop for advanced writers of short stories.
 Writers of longer works are welcome, but the focus is on self-contained chapters and stories.
 The sessions concentrate on critique of member submissions and include writing exercises and discussion of published works as models of craft.